 Flowers are the ultimate pick-me-up.
-Whether you are giving a bouquet to a loved one, arranging them to brighten up your home, or planting them in the garden to attract bees and butterflies, flowers add life, color, and joy to any space.
+Whether you are giving a bouquet to a loved one, arranging them to brighten up your home, or planting them in the garden to attract bees and butterflies, flowers add life, colour, and joy to any space.
 Next time you are feeling a bit blue, head out and smell the roses.
-It will certainly help to improve the day.
+It will certainly help to improve the day!

 - 8 oz (225 g) of beeswax

 - Six waxed and wired 1” tea light wicks with tabs

 - Six mini metal tart molds

 - Large, wide, glass vase